chocolocked/Capstone_1_CreditCardFraud/README.md

 Data science project:

 * EDA on the dataset
-* ML models to predict whether a transaction is fraud or legal
+* ML models to predict fraud or legal transactions based on given features

 Dataset obtained through Kaggle at: https://www.kaggle.com/dalpozz/creditcardfraud